 “Drawings are architecture’s ultimate storytellers.”

-The words of Marc Kushner lie at the heart Architizer’s inaugural ideas competition, the One Drawing Challenge.
-The competition, with a final deadline of August 9th this year (submit your entries here!) poses a simple question: Can you tell a powerful story about architecture through a single drawing?
+The words of Marc Kushner lie at the heart Architizer’s inspiring ideas competition, the One Drawing Challenge.
+The competition poses a simple question: Can you tell a powerful story about architecture through a single drawing?

 One of the jurors for the One Drawing Challenge is Bob Borson, architect at Malone Maxwell Borson Architects and founder of one of the most popular architecture blogs on the internet, “Life of an Architect“.
 Bob has been writing for years about drawings as powerful tools for communicating ideas, from conceptual sketches to detailed construction documents.
 Borson sat down with Architizer to talk about the art of drawing, including some hints about what entrants should aim for when creating their submissions for the One Drawing competition: